 Update: I managed to get what I mentioned in the above post working after a lot of googling and a bit of tinkering.
 I discovered a way of using the "stereo mix" option under the sound settings to capture any sound output from your computer and send it to the Aurora while listening to it at the same time.
 I used bharat's audio visualizer software as an example, although the code was broken pretty badly so I had to fix it up.
 The following method isn't perfect, the drawback is requires you setting your speaker volume at 1% (minimum), though you can't hear it at all at this level.
 If you're still interested in this, follow the steps below to set it up (Windows only):

-2. Run the command: pip install bokeh pyaudio numpy scipy nanoleaf requests.
+pip install bokeh pyaudio numpy scipy nanoleaf requests

 Your Aurora should now automatically switch to streaming mode then wait for audio input from your games/music.
 The visualization will last as long as you have the command prompt window open.
 You can exit streaming mode by changing the scene/effect.